Circumpolar Rock Garden

 Saxifraga 'Peter Pan' Mossy Saxifrage [saxifragaceae]

-doing extremely well in a pretty shady spot underneath the
+extremely well in a pretty shady spot underneath the miniature birch

-miniature birch tree.
-It is ultra small at about
+tree.
+It is ultra small at about 1" and cute pink-white flowers

 (Semi)aquilegia Ecalcarata [Ranunculaceae] Rice